aidausmanova/T5_pretraining_finetuning/README.md

 2. Randomly select 5 triplets from each Subject
 3. Randomly mask 2 words in each sentence

-### T5 pre-training
+### Pre-training
-The pre-training is done following the example of T5 (https://huggingface.co/docs/transformers/model_doc/t5#training) on Masked Language Modeling (MLM).
+The pre-training is done following the example of T5 (https://huggingface.co/docs/transformers/model_doc/t5#training) on Masked Language Modeling (MLM) using previpusly pre-processed ConceptNet triplets.

-### T5 fine-tuning
+### Fine-tuning
-In the end T5 model is fine-tuned on TellMeWhy dataset for Q&A task.
+In the end T5 model is fine-tuned on TellMeWhy dataset (https://stonybrooknlp.github.io/tellmewhy/) for Q&A task.